Hot Springs Freedom 250 Events

 Saturday, July 4

 Hot Springs National Park and Friends of Hot Springs National Park co-host the Red, White, and You: Picnic in the Park on Arlington Lawn to celebrate 250 years of American independence.
-Arlington Lawn has hosted community events and military parades for over a century and will turn into the "front yard" of Hot Springs once again.
-The event will include educational booths, activity areas, and patriotic entertainment.
+Celebrating YOU, the American people, as we turn Arlington Lawn into Hot Springs' front year.
+The event will include community parades, educational booths, activity areas, and family entertainment.

 Constitution Day, September 17, 2026